rishabh21212/AutomatingGradingAssistant/AI Model and Dashboard For an Automating Grading Assistant.md

     cultural and student affairs, resource management, and development & technology, each of which has its own performance indicators.

-## Phase Two: Requirements Of the Instructor Traits Dashboard From The Perspective Of Users
+## Phase Two: Requirements Of the Grading Assistant Dashboard From The Perspective Of End Users

 -   This phase is conducted in two steps.

--   In the first step, a qualitative study is conducted to identify the requirements of the performance dashboard software.
+-   In the first step, a qualitative study is conducted to identify the requirements of the dashboard software.

     -   For this purpose, eight educational group directors and faculty directors are selected by purposeful sampling for interviews.